tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Incorporate the following points into your demonstration as you live code the solution:

-* Let's imagine that you invested $100 dollars last week in a single stock.
+* Let's imagine that you invested 100 dollars last week in a single stock.

-* Suppose that you check the current price of the stock Today and its current price is $110 dolars.
+* Suppose that you check the current price of the stock Today and its current price is 110 dollars.

 * How can you calculate the ROI using Python?